hriely/Data-Science-Portfolio/README.md

 A repository containing a sample of my data science projects.

-Each project is a Jupyter notebook. <b>For a superior viewing experience</b>, consider following the links in this README rather than clicking on the files in the repo directly.
-The former will take you to Jupyter's excellent nbviewer, while the latter will render the notebook directly in github (often buggy).
+Each project is a Jupyter notebook. <b>For a more aesthetically pleasing experience</b>, consider following the links in this README rather than clicking on the files in the repo directly.
+The former will take you to Jupyter's excellent nbviewer, while the latter will render the notebook directly in github.

 ## Projects